DataTravelGuide/ubbd/README.md

 b) driver bug dont crash kernel.

-c) Dont reinvent the wheel.
+c) Dont reinvent the wheel

 Some block storage especially cloud storage has a userspace library but there is no linux kernel driver to use it. ubbd can make it very easy